ronen-agranat/ronen-agranat-blog/cv.md

     * Service for publishing EC2 infrastructure information to S3
     * Service for scheduled maintenance of fixed hosts
 * **Responsibilities**:
-    * Developed and maintained internal tooling for Amazon's EC2 data-centres in > 15 regions globally
-    * Administrated in 2 high-security regions
+    * Developed and maintained internal tooling for Amazon's EC2 data-centres in > 15 regions globally including 2 high-security regions
     * Built and maintained fleet of > 600 database hosts
     * Rotating on-call and DevOps
 * **Achievements**: